Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Personal income tax

-Corporate tax: the big difference
+Corporate tax: the difference that matters

 Obtaining residency: requirements, times and costs